PhiFEM/residual-a-posteriori-error-estimate/README.md

 # Residual-based a posteriori error estimates with boundary correction for $\varphi$-FEM

-This repository contains the code used to generate the numerical results in the publication:
+This repository contains the code used to generate the numerical results in the study:

-*Residual-based a posteriori error estimates with boundary correction for $\varphi$-FEM*
+*Residual-based a posteriori error estimates with boundary correction for φ-FEM*
 R. Becker, R. Bulle, M. Duprez, V. Lleras
 [https://hal.science/hal-04931977](https://hal.science/hal-04931977)